aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Sets the max timed out seconds when save to pdf. the default value is 10.
+Sets the max timed out seconds when save to PDF. the default value is 10.

 **Parameters:**
 | Parameter | Type | Description |